 📍 ABC Brickworks Food Centre, 6 Jalan Bukit Merah, #01-13, Singapore 150006

 🗓️ 3pm–10:30pm (Thurs–Tues)

 Nam Sing Hokkien Fried Mee

-This stall at Old Airport boasts of a heritage as one of the pioneers of our local Hokkien Mee style.
+This stall at Old Airport boasts of a heritage as one of the pioneers of the Singapore Hokkien Mee style.
 It’s a drier style of the dish and served with cut chilli instead of the more common sambal.

 The frying style locks plenty of flavour into the noodles and the drier, bouncier noodles have gotten them a legion of loyal fans.

 📍 51 Old Airport Rd, #01-32, Singapore 390051

 Can a 21-year-old fry a good plate of Hokkien Mee?
 You Fu is perhaps best known for its young chef who has been helping out his father since he was 14.